 7. See your work as a blessing

-Your job and your work can also be a good distraction for fear.
+Your job and your work can also be a good distraction from fear.

 Also look for fun activities outside your work.
 For example, go gardening on your balcony or extensive cooking every night for yourself or others.
 You can be very happy about that.